 Recent Graduates/ Attendees

-If you graduated in the last year, records will be available at your High School until September of the year of graduation.
+If you graduated in the last year, records will be available by request through Parchment at parchment.com until September of the year of graduation.
 If you withdrew from school within the last three (3) years, check with the last school attended to see if your records are still available there before submitting a request to the Records Department.

 GED Verification/ Replacement Diplomas